Cessna 180 Skywagon: Design

 The airframe of the 180 is all-metal, constructed of aluminum alloy.
 The fuselage is a semi-monocoque structure, with exterior skin sheets riveted to formers and longerons.
 The strut-braced wings, likewise, are constructed of exterior skin sheets riveted to spars and ribs.
 The landing gear of the 180 is in a conventional arrangement, with main gear legs made of spring steel, and a steerable tailwheel mounted on a hollow tapered steel tube.

 Cessna 180s produced between 1953 and 1963 have two side windows, while 1964 to 1981 models feature three side windows, as they use the same fuselage as the Cessna 185.
 180s can be equipped with floats and skis.

 Operational history

 Record flight

 The Cessna 180 gained recognition as the aircraft chosen by Geraldine Mock, the first woman pilot to successfully fly around the world.
-The flight was made in 1964 in her 1953 model, the Spirit of Columbus (N1538C), as chronicled in her book Three-Eight Charlie.
+The flight was made in 1964 in her 1953 model, the Spirit of Columbus (N1538C), as chronicled in her 1970 book Three-Eight Charlie.
 The Cessna factory obtained the aircraft and kept it at the Pawnee (Wichita, Kansas) manufacturing plant after the epic flight, suspended from the ceiling over one of the manufacturing lines.
 It is currently on display at the National Air and Space Museum.

 Variants

+Cessna has historically used model years similar to U.S. auto manufacturers, with sales of new models typically starting a few months prior to the actual calendar year.